Skip to content

 The identity block tracks who or what the image depicts.
 The lineage block tracks how it was generated — discovery (txt2img from scratch), anchor (promoted discovery), or follow-on (img2img derived from an anchor).

-Follow-on records must reference their anchor via anchor_source_image and derived_from_record_id.
-The generate-identity script enforces this with a hard validation failure.
+Follow-on records must reference their anchor via anchor_source_image and derived_from_record_id. sdlab generate:identity enforces this with a hard validation failure.

-The style constitution lives in games/<name>/canon/constitution.md.
+The style constitution lives in projects/<name>/canon/constitution.md.
 It defines every rule that judgments can cite.
+The machine-readable mirror in projects/<name>/constitution.json is what sdlab bind reads to emit canon.assertions.

 CategoryPrefixScope